-- Functions deprecated in 1.7 will produce visible errors in 1.8. - See /engine/lib/deprecated-1.7.php for the full list. - You can also update functions deprecated in 1.8. - Many registration functions simply added an elgg_prefix for consistency, and should be easy to update. - See /engine/lib/deprecated-1.8.php for the full list. - You can set the debug level to "warning" to get visual reminders of deprecated functions.
+- Functions deprecated in 1.7 will produce visible errors in 1.8. - You can also update functions deprecated in 1.8. - Many registration functions simply added an elgg_prefix for consistency, and should be easy to update. - See /engine/lib/deprecated-1.8.php for the full list. - You can set the debug level to "warning" to get visual reminders of deprecated functions.